Code Inspection Use Case: Securing Your Encryption Implementation

 PowerBuilder Encryption Rule: Use AES in a Secure Mode

-The PowerBuilder code rule "Always use AES encryption algorithm in a secure mode" states that developers must use the AES (Advanced Encryption Standard) algorithm for all encryption operations.
-AES is a symmetric encryption algorithm - one of the strongest and most reliable encryption algorithms available.
+The PowerBuilder code rule "Always use AES encryption algorithm in a secure mode" is a crucial security standard enforced by Visual Expert's code inspection engine.
+This rule ensures that developers implement AES (Advanced Encryption Standard), which remains one of the most secure symmetric encryption algorithms available for protecting sensitive data.

 This ensures that the encrypted data is secure and not susceptible to attacks.